God is not capable of failing us…. God is not capable of making mistakes… and He is absolutely, indescribably in love with us.

 I can shout that I have all the faith in the world, but if I am seeking truth regarding my faith and my walk with Christ, I cannot help but recognize that even though I do trust God down to the marrow in my bones.
 I cannot ignore the fact that if I am having such fear and anxiety of “what if,” then I am not trusting God like I thought I was.

-I share this truth about myself for one reason, and that is that I am not sitting here, on some spiritual mountaintop spouting inspiration.
-In this season of mourning and loss in my life, God has shown up, inspired and come through for me in ways that I will discuss in future posts.
+I share this truth about myself for one reason; and that is so you know that I am not sitting here, on some spiritual mountaintop spouting inspiration.
+In this season of mourning and loss in my life, God has shown up…..
+Inspired and come through for me in ways that I will discuss in future posts.

 No matter how terrifying, no matter how hopeless or defeated …..
-Seek His face……hear His voice….and no matter what, trust His promises.
+Seek His face……listen for His voice….and no matter what, trust His promises.

 “ Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God -2 Cor 3:4